 There is a subset of Human Subscribers who will be issued role-based certificates.
 These certificates identify a specific role on behalf of which the Subscriber is authorized to act rather than the Subscriber's name.
 These certificates are issued in the interest of supporting accepted business practices.
 The role-based certificate can be used in situations where non-repudiation is desired.
 Normally, it will be issued in addition to an individual Subscriber certificate.
 A specific role may be identified in certificates issued to multiple Subscribers; however, the key pair will be unique to each individual role-based certificate.
 For example, there may be four individuals with a certificate issued in the role of "Secretary of Commerce".
-However, each of the four certificates may be issued are limited to those that are held by a unique individual within an organization (e.g., Chief Information Officer, GSA is a unique individual whereas Program Analyst, GSA is not).
+However, each of the four certificates will have unique keys and certificate serial numbers.
+Roles for which role-based certificates may be issued are limited to those that are held by a unique individual within an organization (e.g., Chief Information Officer, GSA is a unique individual whereas Program Analyst, GSA is not).